London skyline at night

 Based on those figures, I wouldn’t call the UK LGBTQ friendly.

-Survey responds said they felt safer in large cities with significant LGBT populations.
+Yes and no. Survey respondents said they felt safer in large cities with significant LGBT populations.
+Cities like London, Brighton and Manchester.

 I know the UK can do better.
 Because they’ve done better in the past.